 19. Design Matters

 How could we not include in the list Design Matters?
 They are the first ever design podcast, and have been putting out consistently great shows since they launched.
-Debbie Millman, a designer herself, has many different guests on from a wide range of disciplines.
+Debbie Millman, a designer and podcast host herself, has many different guests on from a wide range of disciplines.
 People like cartoonist Lynda Barry, David Lee Roth, and Adobe executive Scott Belsky have all made appearances.

 Debbie brings her design smarts into these conversations, but leaves plenty of breathing room for her guests to talk about what they do.
 If you haven’t checked out Design Matters yet, you should dive right in.